Miketti/MyChatApplication/README.md

 # MyChatApplication
 Android chat application.
-Uses Firebase as back-end.
-This project of free time will be updated according to "available time and interest during free time." = Silloin kun vapaa-ajalla riittää aikaa ja innostusta.
+Uses Firebase as backend.
+This project of free time will be updated according to "available time and interest during free time." = Silloin kun vapaa-ajalla on aikaa ja innostusta.

 Current status 30th September 2018:

-Most layouts exists, but back-end is at very beginning stage
+Most layouts exists and navigation between them is possible.
+But backend is at very beginning stage.

+Backend:

 - Account creation possible
 - Logging in possible